sem-tab-challenge/2024/data/metadata2kg/round1/README.md

 Glossary:
 - [Glossary in JSONL](r1_glossary.jsonl)
 - [Glossary in OWL](r1_glossary.owl)
-- You can also use the full DBpedia OWL ontology that can be found [here](https://github.com/dbpedia/dbpedia/tree/master/ontology).
+  - Note that this is a representation of all the DBpedia properties as classes with one label and one description only.
+You can also use the full DBpedia OWL ontology that can be found [here](https://github.com/dbpedia/dbpedia/tree/master/ontology) but you need to ensure that you only map to properties.

 Evaluation script:
 - To try the evaluation script over the provided sample input/output, go to the data folder and run: